SimpleSoftwareIO/simple-sms/README.md

 ###### Coming in Alpha2

-The `queue` method queues a message to be sent instead of sending the message instantly.
+The `queue` method queues a message to be sent later instead of sending the message instantly.
 This allows for faster respond times for the consumer by offloading unessessary processing to a later time.

 	SMS::queue('simple-sms::welcome', $data, function() {
 		$sms->to('+15555555555');
 	});

->The `queue` method will fallback to the `send` method if a queue service is configured within `Laravel.`
+>The `queue` method will fallback to the `send` method if a queue service is not configured within `Laravel.`

 #### Pretend

 The `pretend` method will simply create a log file that states that a SMS message has been "sent."
-This is useful for testing if your configuration settings are working correctly without sending actual messages.
+This is useful to test to see if your configuration settings are working correctly without sending actual messages.

 	SMS::pretend('simple-sms::welcome', $data, function() {
 		$sms->to('+15555555555');